-Course Code Course Name Cate- gory L Т P J Credit Year of Introduction 23EEL30B SIGNALS AND SYSTEM ANALYSIS PCC 3 1 0 0 4 2023 and system analysis in both continuous and discrete domains.
-It emphasizes the mathematical modeling and analysis of linear time-invariant systems through time and frequency domain tools such as convolution, Fourier analysis, Laplace transforms, and Z-transforms.
+Course Code Course Name Cate- gory L Т Р J Credit Year of Introduction 23EEL30B SIGNALS AND SYSTEM ANALYSIS PCC 3 1 0 0 4 2023 i) COURSE OVERVIEW: This course introduces students to the fundamentals of signal and system analysis in both continuous and discrete domains.
+It emphasizes the mathematical modeling and analysis of linear time-invariant systems through time and frequency domain tools such as convolution, Fourier analysis, Laplace transforms, and Ztransforms.
 The course also covers essential aspects of digital signal processing, including DFT, FFT, and basic filter design, providing practical applications with the aim to develop analytical skills necessary for solving real-world problems in electrical engineering domains.

 CO1 Identify various signals and systems and perform basic operations on signals.
 Apply CO2 Model continuous-time and discrete-time systems using convolution and system properties.
-Apply СОЗ Apply Fourier and Laplace transforms to study system behaviour in the frequency domain.
+Apply CO3 Apply Fourier and Laplace transforms to study system behaviour in the frequency domain.
 Apply CO4 Make use of Z-transforms and DTFT for analysing discrete-time systems.
 Apply CO5 Explain basic DSP operations like DFT, FFT, FIR and IIR filters for real-time applications.
 Understand